pvarry/docker-android-sdk/README.md

 # The Android SDK docker build file

-Android SD docker image for building Android apps.
-May be used for CI systems as GitLab, Teamcity, Jenkins...
+Android SDK docker image for building Android apps.
+To be used CI systems as GitLab, Teamcity, Jenkins...

 ## Preinstalled packages
 - Android SDK tools revision 3859397 (26.0.1).